k5tuck/k5tuck/README.md

 My name is Kevin Tucker and I'm an aspiring software engineer learning all about:

 - **Open Source**
-- Video games :games:
+- Video games :boom:
-- Energy Technology :sun:
+- Energy Technology :bulb:
 - Blockchain
 - And everything startup related :rocket: